Inference Architecture

 - LiteLLM is the single upstream endpoint configured in Open WebUI, responsible for model catalog, routing to inference backends, and usage tracking.

-- Exo and LM Studio run on Mac Studios and serve the actual model inference.
+- LM Studio runs on all Mac Studios and serves the actual model inference.

 Model Hosting Topology